ttkorhonen/e3pages/docs/kb/guide/articles/5_build_process.md

    which adds the directory that the header files are located in to the search path for include files when compiling.

-3. The next time the headers come up is during the install process, and are goverened by the following:
+3. The next time the headers come up is during the install process, and are governed by the following:

    ```makefile
    vpath %.h $(addprefix ../,$(sort $(dir $(filter-out /%,${HDRS}) ${SRCS}))) $(sort $(dir $(filter /%,${HDRS})))